-Jobs are compiled into an \emph{execution plan} of elementary units of deployment and execution called \emph{tasks}.
-Tasks run on slots and \begin{inparaenum}[(i)] \item they exchange data over the data bus (dark gray arrows in \fig{model:jobs_lifecycle}) according to the communication schema defined in the execution plan; \item they may access the state portion of the worker they are deployed on. \end{inparaenum} We say that the \emph{execution plan definition} is \emph{explicit} if the programming primitives directly specify the individual tasks to be carried out as part of the jobs and their logical dependencies.
-The definition is instead \emph{implicit} if the logical plan is compiled from a higher-level declarative specification.
+Jobs are compiled into an \emph{execution plan}, which defines the computation as a set of elementary units of deployment and execution called \emph{tasks}.
+Tasks: \begin{inparaenum}[(i)] \item run on slots; \item exchange data over the data bus (dark gray arrows in \fig{model:jobs_lifecycle}) according to the communication schema defined in the execution plan; \item may access the state portion of the worker they are deployed on. \end{inparaenum} We say that the \emph{execution plan definition} is \emph{explicit} if the programming primitives directly specify the individual tasks and their logical dependencies.
+The definition is instead \emph{implicit} if the logical plan is compiled from a higher-level, declarative specification of the job.
 To exemplify, the dataflow formalism adopted in many DPSs provides an explicit definition of the logical plan, while SQL, and most query languages, provide an implicit definition.
 With an explicit definition of the logical plan, the \emph{communication} between tasks can itself be \emph{explicit} or \emph{implicit}.
 In the first case, the system APIs include primitives to send and receive data across tasks, while in the latter case the exchange of data is implicit.
 The execution plan \emph{structure} can be a generic \emph{workflow}, where there are no restrictions to the pattern of communication between tasks, or a \emph{dataflow}, where tasks need to be organized into an acyclic graph and data can only move from upstream tasks to downstream tasks.
 When present, we also highlight further structural constraints.
-For instance, the execution plan of the original MapReduce system forces data processing in two phases: a map and a reduce.
+For instance, the execution plan of the original MapReduce system forces data processing in exactly two phases: a map and a reduce.

-\emph{Iterations} within the execution plan may or may not be allowed, as in the case of the original MapReduce.
-We say that a system supports \emph{dynamic creation} of the plan if it enables spawning new tasks during execution: dynamic creation gives the flexibility of defining or activating part of the execution plan at runtime, which may be used to support control flow constructs.
+\emph{Iterations} within the execution plan may or may not be allowed.
+We say that a system supports \emph{dynamic creation} of the plan if it enables spawning new tasks during execution.
+Dynamic creation gives the flexibility of defining or activating part of the execution plan at runtime, which may be used to support control flow constructs.

 Jobs can be either \emph{one-shot} or \emph{continuous}.
 One-shot jobs are executed once and then terminate.
 We use the term \emph{invoke} here: as invoking a program twice leads to two distinct processes, invoking a one-shot job multiple times leads to separate executions of the same code.
 For instance, queries in DMSs are typically one-shot jobs and indeed multiple invocations of the same query lead to independent executions.
 Instead, continuous jobs persist across invocations.
 In this case we use the term \emph{activate} to highlight that the same job is repeatedly activated by the arrival of new data.
 This happens in stream DPSs, where continuous jobs are activated when new input data comes from active sources.
 As detailed in \s{model:state}, the key distinguishing factor of continuous jobs is their ability to persist some private task state across activations.
 By definition, this option is not available for one-shot jobs, since each invocation is independent from the other.